canonical/craft-cli/docs/explanation/command-groups.rst

 The Dispatcher's ``command_groups`` parameter is just a list ``CommandGroup`` objects, each of one grouping different commands for the different types of functionalities that may offer the application.
-See `its reference here
-<craft_cli.dispatcher.html#craft_cli.dispatcher.CommandGroup>`_, but its use is quite
+See :class:`craft_cli.CommandGroup` for its reference, but its use is quite straightforward.
-straightforward.
 E.g.::

     CommandGroup("Basic", [LoginCommand, LogoutCommand])